-Annual cost is a good starting point when evaluation a CRM solution, because it’s important to know if you can actually afford the CRM services you’re evaluating.
+Annual cost is a good starting point when you evaluate a CRM solution, because it’s important to know if you can actually afford the CRM services from the shortlisted vendor.
 Here is how to calculate your total annual cost:

 Number of Users x Cost per Month = Annual Cost